CodeSignal/learn_bespoke-agentic-workflow-builder/README.md

 # Agentic Workflow Builder

 Agentic Workflow Builder is a Bespoke-styled web app for visually composing, running, and auditing agentic LLM workflows.
-It features a draggable canvas for nodes (Start, Agent, If/Else, Human Input, End), a floating palette, resizable run console, and a status-aware chat log that highlights user prompts and agent replies.
+It features a draggable canvas for nodes (Start, Agent, If/Else, User Approval, End), a floating palette, resizable run console, and a status-aware chat log that highlights user prompts and agent replies.

 ## Features